Most tensor problems are NP-hard: Quadratic feasibility is NP-hard

-\begin{proof} [Proof of Theorem \ref{3colorreduc}]Given a graph $G$, construct the color encoding $C_{G}$.
-Lemma~\ref{colorencodinglemma} says that the set of homogeneous quadratic polynomials $C_{G}$ has a nonzero complex solution if and only if $G$ is $3$-colorable.
-Adding dummy indeterminates to make the system square by Lemma \ref{quadfeasmoreeqvars}, it has a nonzero complex solution iff the system given by Lemma~\ref{complexrealquad} has a nonzero real solution. \end{proof}
+\begin{proof} [of Theorem~\ref{QFHard}]Given a graph $G$, construct the color encoding polynomials $C_{G}$.
+From Lemma~\ref{colorencodinglemma}, the homogeneous quadratics $C_{G}$ have a nonzero complex solution if and only if $G$ is $3$-colorable.
+Thus, solving Problem~\ref{HomQuadFeasDef} over $\mathbb{C}$ in polynomial time would allow us to do the same for graph $3$-colorability. \end{proof}